michaelockenden/algorand-flask/blog/blogpost.md

 py-algorand-sdk
 ```

-I also highly recommend using `python-dotenv` to store sensitive information and avoid commiting them to a public repository.
+I also highly recommend using `python-dotenv` to store sensitive information and avoid committing them to a public repository.
 Flask also has inbuilt functionality with `python-dotenv`, allowing Flask environment variables to be automatically stored in any `.env` file.
 However, in this solution I'll put the values in the code, which you can replace.

 In order to access the algorand nextwork, you need to be running a node.
-You can do this yourself but it might be easier to grab an API key from a third party, such as at https://developer.purestake.io/login.
+You can do this yourself, but it might be easier to grab an API key from a third party, such as at https://developer.purestake.io/login.

 You will need to use a virtual environment to correctly use Flask.
 This can be done as follows (these commands use Windows):